Economic Development of Japan

 In each case, one particular period and one particular sector/issue must be selected for analysis.
 Do not discuss generally or without focus.
 10 pages or less, single-spaced.
 One figure or table, and a list of references must be included.
 Footnotes/endnotes are optional.
 Evaluation criteria: topic selection (25%), logical flow (25%), depth of analysis (25%), style and English (25%).

 This course reviews the history of Japanese economic development from the Edo period (17-19c) to present.
 Economics is the main focus but social, political, diplomatic and military issues are also discussed.
 The reason for Japan's early industrialization, impact of external influences, interaction between economics and politics, and state's role and private sector dynamism will be featured.
-Historical data will be presented and academic debates by economic historians will be explained.
+Social and political aspects of industrialization will also be covered.
+Historical data will be presented and academic debates by economists and historians will be explained.

 Note: class dates are subject to the instructor's policy research travel.
-There is no class on June 8.
+There is no class on June 7 or July 5.

 Click photo for more